binaryage/dirac/readme.md

 Not only for ClojureScript but maybe for other compile-to-js languages as well.
 It could serve as a proof-of-concept implementation of some niche features or extension points requested or planned in the official DevTools.

-I'm pretty sure DevTools will evolve and will be adding new extension points in the future.
-That means some Dirac features could move into official DevTools at some point eventually.
-The main benefit of having a live fork in place today is that "we" as ClojureScript community don't have to wait for "them" (Google) to add "our" features, so we can move quickly.
+In future some Dirac features could move into official DevTools eventually, because there will be a way how to implement them using newly introduced extension points.
+But until then we want to maintain a live fork so we don't have to wait for Chrome developers to add "our" requested features.

 #### A demo time!